Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Take note of how the pressure plate sets and the o-rings that seal around it

-- Remove Old and Install New Reed Valve Plate
+- Remove the Old and Install New Reed Valve Plate

 Remove the reed valve plate and then install the replacement